 - Protocol Analyzer – Analyzers and sniffers like Ellisys Bluetooth Tracker are used to capture and analyze Bluetooth communication for compliance and performance testing.

-- Sniffer – TestBot and nRF Connect Sniffer help in monitoring and testing Bluetooth Low Energy (BLE) communication.
+- Sniffer – TestBot and nRF Connect Sniffer help in monitoring and testing Bluetooth device testing for Bluetooth Low Energy (BLE) communication.

 Wi-Fi